wendwarge/Fab-Academy-2018/instructor_team.md

 ## Instructor team

-As mentioned at the beginning, it is preferable to have a small team of instructors than an individual who is responsible for absolutely everything.
+As mentioned at the beginning, it is preferable to have a small team of instructors than one individual who is responsible for absolutely everything.

 Consider your potential team, and the individual strengths of each member in the context of Fab Academy.